henrypinkard/henrypinkard.github.io/index.md

 <p>My work includes:</p>
 <ul>
-<li>A technique to design cameras and other sensors for AI rather than for human vision</li>
+<li>A technique to <a href="#information-driven-design-of-imaging-systems">design cameras and other sensors for AI</a> rather than for human vision</li>
-<li>The ARC-AGI-2 benchmark for testing fluid intelligence in large language models</li>
+<li>The <a href="#arc-agi-2---a-new-challenge-for-frontier-ai-reasoning-systems">ARC-AGI-2 benchmark</a> for testing fluid intelligence in large language models</li>
-<li>A 12-million-image biomedical dataset to train computer vision algorithms</li>
+<li>A <a href="#the-berkeley-single-cell-computational-microscopy-bsccm-dataset">12-million-image biomedical dataset</a> to train computer vision algorithms</li>
-<li>The most widely adopted software for automating microscopes, with applications ranging from cellular imaging to nanomaterials research</li>
+<li>The most widely adopted <a href="#pycro-manager-open-source-microscope-control-software">software for automating microscopes</a>, with applications ranging from cellular imaging to nanomaterials research</li>
-<li>Neural network architectures that incorporate physics knowledge to enable fast and low-cost scientific discovery</li>
+<li><a href="#learned-adaptive-multiphoton-illumination-microscopy">Neural network architectures</a> that incorporate physics knowledge to enable fast and low-cost scientific discovery</li>
 </ul>

 <p style="text-align: center">